Accessory Deep Peroneal NerveSymptoms, Doctors, Treatments, Advances & More

 MN - Neuro Surgery

-Robert Spinner is a Neurosurgery provider in Rochester, Minnesota.
+Robert Spinner is a Neurosurgery provider practicing medicine in Rochester, Minnesota.
 Dr. Spinner is rated as an Elite provider by MediFind in the treatment of Accessory Deep Peroneal Nerve.
-His top areas of expertise are Accessory Deep Peroneal Nerve, Mononeuritis Multiplex, Erb's Palsy, Nerve Decompression, and Tissue Biopsy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Accessory Deep Peroneal Nerve, Mononeuritis Multiplex, Erb's Palsy, Nerve Decompression, and Tissue Biopsy.

-Allen Bishop is a Hand Surgeon and an Orthopedics provider in Rochester, Minnesota.
+Allen Bishop is a Physiatrist practicing medicine in Rochester, Minnesota.
 Dr. Bishop is rated as an Elite provider by MediFind in the treatment of Accessory Deep Peroneal Nerve.
-His top areas of expertise are Erb's Palsy, Accessory Deep Peroneal Nerve, Brachial Plexopathy, Bone Graft, and Fasciotomy.
-Dr. Bishop is currently accepting new patients.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Erb's Palsy, Accessory Deep Peroneal Nerve, Brachial Plexopathy, Bone Graft, and Fasciotomy.

 Office

-Bruce Levy is a Sports Medicine provider in Orlando, Florida.
+Bruce Levy is a Sports Medicine provider practicing medicine in Orlando, Florida.
 Dr. Levy is rated as an Elite provider by MediFind in the treatment of Accessory Deep Peroneal Nerve.
-His top areas of expertise are Accessory Deep Peroneal Nerve, Osteoarthritis, Hypermobile Joints, Endoscopy, and Tenotomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Accessory Deep Peroneal Nerve, Osteoarthritis, Hypermobile Joints, Endoscopy, and Osteotomy.

 Summary: The aim of this study is to quantitatively evaluate ultrasonographic measurements of the lower extremity nerves in patients diagnosed with diabetic polyneuropathy and to investigate the relationship with gait, static and dynamic balance performance.
 In this study, we aimed to investigate the effect of ultrasonographic findings of lower extremity nerves on quality of daily life, physical activity, ...